bradyrx/dotfiles/README.md

 1. Run `bash setup`

+2. On OSX Monterey, was having issues with Vundle.
+It might be worth manually installing via their package instructions: https://github.com/VundleVim/Vundle.vim#quick-start.

-2. Install miniconda or anaconda.
+3. Install miniconda or anaconda.

-3. For a new conda environment, run `conda env -f conda/environment-analysis.yml` which will install mostly everything you need.
+4. For a new conda environment, run `conda env -f conda/environment-analysis.yml` which will install mostly everything you need.

-4. Add the following to `~/.ssh/config` on your laptop (you might have to make `~/.ssh/config` and `~/.ssh/connections`):
+5. Add the following to `~/.ssh/config` on your laptop (you might have to make `~/.ssh/config` and `~/.ssh/connections`):

 ```bash
 ControlMaster auto